Rules and categories

 to Editions without getting errors from breaking change detection (as long as your migration isn't actually changing semantics).

-However, it really depends on what code generation plugins are used.
+However, it depends on what code generation plugins are used.

 MESSAGE_NO_DELETE